 We will also include a visit to a wintering area for Alpine Accentor.

-Price per person for an 8 day/7 nights private tour including full board, airport transfers and guiding is 1790 Euros (based on at least two people).
+Price per person for an 8 day/7 nights private tour including full board and guiding is 1575 Euros (based on at least two people).

 You will stay at our house, which has six guest rooms with either double or twin beds.
 All rooms have en suite bathrooms.
 Lunches will be picnics.

-Transport is by Land Rover (with the airport transfer by Citroen Berlingo).
+Transport is by Land Rover and Citroen Berlingo.
 Walks are short and easy.
 We will enjoy spending time at vantage points for passing birds of prey.